 In the past, there was only one answer to the question, “What’s the best direction for solar panels to be pointed?”
 In the Northern Hemisphere, that direction was south.
 Because the sun shines directly over the equator most of the time, south-facing solar panels have an opportunity to collect more sunlight and generate more solar energy.

-SunPower dealers also are up to date on local rules and regulations that can have a big impact on solar panel direction.
+SunPower dealers are also up-to-date on local rules and regulations that can have a big impact on the direction of solar panels.
 These regulations might affect a homeowner’s ability to take advantage of net metering, among other things.
 For instance, California added a wrinkle to its net metering plan in 2017 called “time of use” (TOU) rates, and that change directly affects solar panel placement.

 Before TOU rates, homeowners got reimbursed the same rate for any power they sent back to the grid, whether it was generated at 10 a.m. or 4 p.m.
 But utilities face their biggest demand for power from customers from about 4 p.m. to 9 p.m. each evening, and they turned to TOU rates to help them cope with that.